Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Setup and notation

-\begin{remark}[\citetalias{crII}, Remark~5.7] Let us denote by $\mathcal{T}_X$ a countable family of stopping times that exhausts the jumps of $X^\ddp$.
-For each $X$ there are many ways to choose $\mathcal{T}_X$; it shall be sufficient to fix an arbitrary such family for each $X$.
-Suppose now $\xi\circ X$ is special.
-Then the drift of $\xi\circ X$ at predictable jump times takes a particularly simple form, namely
+Here, $\T_X$ denotes a countable family of stopping times that exhausts the jumps of $X^\ddp$.
+For each $X$, there are many ways to choose $\T_X$; it is sufficient to fix an arbitrary such family for each $X$.